Edvalda Pereira Torres

 OPARA - Empreendimentos Agroecológicos

-This profile was prepared when Edvalda Pereira Torres was elected to the Ashoka Fellowship in 1994.
+This description of Edvalda Pereira Torres's work was prepared when Edvalda Pereira Torres was elected to the Ashoka Fellowship in 1994.

 Edvalda Torres is developing a new approach to rural education that demonstrates community engagement in the educational process and employs a curriculum that is organized around everyday experience and pressing community needs.
 She is implementing that approach in a highly successful rural school in a poor community in the interior of the state of Pernambuco, Brazil.